JessicaJuliet/webi/README.md

 | [Add-ons](readme-files/wireframes/addons-desktop.png) | [Add-ons](readme-files/wireframes/addons-mobile.png) | [Add-ons](readme-files/wireframes/addons-tablet.png) |
 | [About](readme-files/wireframes/about-desktop.png) | [About](readme-files/wireframes/about-mobile.png) | [About](readme-files/wireframes/about-tablet.png) |
 | [Blog](readme-files/wireframes/blog-desktop.png) | [Blog](readme-files/wireframes/blog-mobile.png) | [Blog](readme-files/wireframes/blog-tablet.png)  |

+### Strucutral Evolution

+From the wireframes above, you can see that WEBI originally started out selling both 'Bundles' and 'Add-ons' to potential customers.
+Bundles offered a collection of Add-ons to purchase as a package.

+These Bundles consisted of services such as an E-commerce store Bundle, a Static store Bundle and a Portolio Bundle.
+This meant that business owners who did not have a website, could purchase a package which delivered a website build, design, website pages etc. The Add-ons were additional services which could be included as part of a Bundle, or separately, if users required something more e.g. a logo design or a landing page etc.

+The initial build of this website was setup to include the above and this can be demonstrated by the wireframes created and the models listed below under the 'Services App'.
+However, setting up the website bag, checkout and Stripe payments to house two separate Services models made for a complex build.
+Given the time constraints to launch the initial build of the web app, a decision was made to narrow the scope down into one Services model.

+The new Services model does not offer the user Bundles, however users are free to purchase as many services as they wish to make up their own package.
+The result of this was a more straightforward website build and it ensured it was completed within the time constraints.
+Furthermore, the design of the new Services model closely matches that on the initial 'Add-ons' page and thus a new wireframe was not created for this.

 ### Data Schema